Quantum Algorithms for Causal Estimands: Quantum Algorithms for Causal Estimands

 As $K_{AA} \odot K_{XX}$ is diagonalizable, the addition of the regularisation term uniformly shifts its eigenvalues.
 Specifically, for any eigenpair $(\textbf{v}, e)$ of $K_{AA} \odot K_{XX}$, we have,

 Hence, the condition number of the regularised matrix is given by,

 which approaches $1$ as $n\lambda$ increases.
 This demonstrates that for fixed $n$, regularisation can be used to improve conditioning, thereby reducing the query complexity of quantum linear solvers.
-Alternatively, if one fixes $\lambda$, adding more training data can also improve conditioning.
+Alternatively, if one fixes $\lambda$, adding more training data can also improve conditioning. {Ultimately, the minimal $\lambda$ and $n$ for well conditioned matrices will depend on $e_{\max}$ and $e_{\min}$ which will be problem dependent.}

 To empirically validate this behaviour, we investigate two causal datasets (Job Corp and Colangelo \cite{grettonkernelcausal}) with a fixed number of training samples.
 Using a Gaussian kernel, we calculate the kernel matrices, vary $\lambda$ between $0.005$ and $1$, and numerically calculate the respective condition number of $K_{AA}\odot K_{XX} + n\lambda I$.
 For this dataset we observe a strong sensitivity of the condition number to the regularisation parameter around a small neighbourhood of $\lambda$ (see Fig. \ref{fig:ate combined plot kappa lambda scaling}).
 Given one can tune $\lambda$ directly, this provides a practical means to tune $\kappa$ to achieve favourable computational scaling.